culturing/thoughts/Thoughts/2023-12 Beyond Reason.md

 - The conflict between these schools animated the world wars of the 20th Century.
 - Both would do well to ask whether the cosmos is really rationally ordered.
 - The conflict depends on differing understandings of the nature of reason.
-- But both insist that the universe is goverend by reason.
+- But both insist that the universe is governed by reason.
 - If the universe is not so governed, the conflict becomes merely a matter of taste.
 - Let us hold a final dirge for cosmic reason.
 Our children will thank us.